 Star Wars was parodied in: Hardware Wars (1977), Morons from Outer Space (1985), Spaceballs (1987), The Nutty Professor II: The Klumps (2000) and the Blue Harvest episode of Family Guy (1999 ).
 The films that it is referenced in are innumerable from almost all of the works of Kevin Smith, notably Zack and Miri Make a Porno (2008), which depicts the shooting of a pornographic parody, to tiny models of R2D2 placed in the background of the mothership in Spielbergs Close Encounters of the Third Kind (1977), jokes and references in E.T.
 The Extra-Terrestrial (1982), The Pirate Movie (1982), D.C.
 Cab (1983), V (1983), Back to the Future (1985), The Big Bang (1987), Big and Hairy (1998), The X Files (1998), Black Knight (2001), Team America: World Police (2004), Robots (2005), Planet 51 (2009), The Sorcerers Apprentice (2010), Arthur (2011), The Fades (2011), Ted (2012), Machete Kills (2013), The Lego Movie (2014), Dudes & Dragons (2015) to even the naming of Ronald Reagans proposed real world satellite defence program Star Wars.
 There are even jokes about Star Wars fandom in films like Free Enterprise (1998), Race to Witch Mountain (2009), 17 Again (2009), Gullivers Travels (2010) and Dead Snow 2 (2014).
 Of particular interest here is Fanboys (2008), a witty comedy about Star Wars that contains some extremely funny Star Wars in-jokes, and the documentary The People vs. George Lucas (2011) about fans unhappiness of the directions in which George Lucas has taken the Star Wars series.
 Elstree 1976 (2015) is a documentary about the bit players and extras that appeared in the film.
 There has also been an entire industry of unofficial Star Wars fan films and parodies released on the internet in recent years.
 Of interest here is The Man Who Saves the World (1982), more commonly known as The Turkish Star Wars, a film which is substantially made up of effects footage stolen from Star Wars and other films, which has gained a bad movie reputation in recent years.

 Outside of the Star Wars series, George Lucass only other genre film as director has been the interesting and very different dystopian work THX 1138 (1971).
-George Lucass other genre works as producer are: the Indiana Jones tetralogy Raiders of the Lost Ark (1981), Indiana Jones and the Temple of Doom (1984), Indiana Jones and the Last Crusade (1989) and Indiana Jones and the Kingdom of the Crystal Skull (2008); the disastrous Howard the Duck (1986); the fine Jim Henson fantasy Labyrinth (1986); the sword-and-sorcery adventure Willow (1988); and the animated Strange Magic (2015).
+George Lucass other genre works as producer are: the Indiana Jones tetralogy Raiders of the Lost Ark (1981), Indiana Jones and the Temple of Doom (1984), Indiana Jones and the Last Crusade (1989) and Indiana Jones and the Kingdom of the Crystal Skull (2008); the animated animated film Twice Upon a Time (1983); the disastrous Howard the Duck (1986); the fine Jim Henson fantasy Labyrinth (1986); the sword-and-sorcery adventure Willow (1988); and the animated Strange Magic (2015).

 Original theatrical trailer here:-